Steel Building Terms

 Live load means all loads, including snow, exerted on a roof except dead, wind and collateral loads.

-Roof Live Load
+Roof Life Load

 Loads that are produced (1) during maintenance by workers, equipment, and materials, and (2) during the life of the structure by movable objects and do not include wind, snow, seismic or dead loads.